one33se7en/100dayschallenge/day1.md

 Started hacking at 10 AM.
 In the first hour, I found what I thought was a bug on one of my favorite private programs and reported it — but turns out, it wasn’t a bug. 😔
-Team replied within 30 minutes though — big respect for that!
+Team replied within 30 minutes , I love this program :)

 Kept testing till 2 PM, verifying several test cases — all turned out **not vulnerable**.
 It hurts.
 Been hacking on this program for the past **7 months**, with ~1300 reps.